 Of all the types of public spaces that exist, waterfronts are among the most strongly linked to the identity and history of a city.
 There could be no Stockholm without the harbor; no San Francisco away from the Bay; no Rio without its beaches.
 Most cities grew up around the water, but in all too many cases, these urban birthplaces later became shunned as polluted, disreputable places.
 We think it's time to get back to these waterfronts and re-awaken their natural role as places of exchange and movement.

 Exploring waterfronts around the world has always been a passion of ours.
 Having spent a good part of our career working on and visiting them, we find we have a lot to say on the topic.
 In our experience, taking a close look at how things are done in successful communities—as well as communities that fall short of the mark—offers clear lessons.
-Here, we will take a look at eleven of the best waterfronts.
+Here, we will take a look at eleven of the best waterfronts and highlight what they do so well.

-Three that have Failed in parts - Barcelona, Brooklyn and Copenhagen
+Three waterfronts that have partially failed - Barcelona, Brooklyn and Copenhagen

 11 of our Favorite City Waterfronts

 Below are just 11 of an extensive list of what we believe are the best waterfronts in the world.
 In many of the cities you'll read about below, waterfronts have been reimagined as vital civic assets.
 This type of vision presents an ideal opportunity for launching placemaking campaigns that involve the entire community in shaping public spaces that reflect their aspirations.
-Just like in the history of many cities, the waterfront can be the start of something new: this time, a movement toward placemaking.
+Just like in the history of many cities, the waterfront can be the start of something new, such as a movement toward better placemaking.

 The way to do that is by creating multi-use, multi-dimensional public spaces— attractive, engaging places with many things to do, so people of all ages and backgrounds will want to gather there.
 It's important to remember that placemaking means more than just adding distinctive or "cool" features to a location.
 It's about creating a place that engages people to do something more than look at it.
 It's about generating activity we all want to join in on; connecting us with other people.